CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 The Design [Design](/Design) section of this documentation talks further about the use of namespaces within the Operator.

-## Manual Installation - Configure Operator Templates
+## Default Installation - Configure Operator Templates

 Within the Operator *conf* directory are several configuration files and templates used by the Operator to determine the various resources that it deploys on your Kubernetes cluster, specifically the PostgreSQL clusters it deploys.